CONSELF/conself-docs/content/manual/simulation-process.md

 ---
-title: CONSELF simulation process
+title: Simulation Process
 toc: true
-weight: 2
+weight: 1
 ---

 Using CONSELF means entering a new mindset, a new philosophy of simulating.
 Therefore, in order to be able to read and understand the following tutorials, bear in mind the following key definitions: